acroy/Quantum.jl/README.md

 states in terms of those bases, and perform complex combinatorial filtering and mapping on the labels of basis states.

-All linear algebra operations are implemented via Julia's normal libraries.
-The main feature provided by this package is the ability to relate the linear algebraic representations back to abstract Quantum objects (e.g. Operators and states).

 Features
 ==========
-A redesign of this package is currently underway; several of these features are currently broken/not present in the new version but will soon be reimplemented.

 ###Current:
-	- basis, state, state representation, and operator type implementations
+	- Basis, State, Scalar, DiracVector, and DiracMatrix type implementations
-	- tensor product structure for bases, states, and state representations
+	- Tensor product structure for Quantum objects
-	- application of arbitrary selection rules to extract subspaces from all types of Quantum.jl objects.
+	- Application of arbitrary selection rules to extract subspaces from all types of Quantum.jl objects.
 Related methods:
-	  	- filter/filter!
+	  	- filter
 	  	- map/map!
 	  	- mapmatch/mapmatch!
-	  	- filtercoeffs/filtercoeffs!
-	 	- filterstates/filterstates!
+	  	- filtercoeffs
-	- Arithmetic/Linear algebra operations.
+	 	- filterstates
+	- The ability to index into Quantum Objects using States, e.g. to find the coefficient of a state in a DiracVector, one can simply call get(d::DiracVector, s::State)
+	- Arithmetic/Linear algebra operations that are logically consistent w.r.t. to the bases that Quantum objects are represented in.
 Examples:
-		- normalization
 		- matrix/vector arithmetic with Quantum objects
 		- inner/outer products of Bras and Kets
 		- computing expectation values/transition matrices
 		- commutator of operators
-		- operator trace/partial trace
+		- trace/partial trace
+		- normalization
+	- ScalarExpr objects for holding off calculation of mixed basis inner products.
+ScalarExpr objects support almost all basic arithmetic operations.

 ###Upcoming:
-	- Abstract symbolic manipulation/simplification for mixed basis operations (implement QuantumExpr)
+	- Mixed basis operations (implement DiracSum)
 	- HDF5 support
 	- design a system for data visualization of common state properties/operations
 	- package Quantum.jl as an open-source library that other Julia users can utilize